European Union Trademark

 The grounds for revocation are as follows:

-1. If a European Union trademark is not genuinely used in the five years following registration, it may be cancelled for non-use.
+1. If a European Union trademark has not been genuinely used within a continuous period of five years.

-The European Union Trademark Implementing Regulation provides further guidance as to how a trademark owner may fulfill the use requirement: the owner must provide proof of the place, time, nature and extent of the use of its mark.
+The owner must provide proof of the place, time, nature and extent of the use of its mark.
 This evidence is normally confined to packaging, labels, price lists, catalogues, invoices, photographs, newspaper advertisements and written statements.
-It is generally considered that a serious use in one major EU Member State is sufficient to avoid revocation for non-use of the EUTM.
+Serious use in one major EU Member State may be sufficient to avoid revocation for non-use of the EUTM.
+Partial revocation only for part of the goods/service for which the mark was registered is allowed.

 3. If, in consequence of the use made of, the trade mark is liable to mislead the public, particularly as to the nature, quality or geographical origin of these goods or services.